What is the Best Siding For My Home in Dallas-Fort Worth Texas?

 • Install optional radiant barrier for added thermal efficiency.

 • Crane Market Square Vinyl Siding.
 This is a lower investment alternative to CraneBoard Solid-Core.
+This sidng is great for the homeowner that is on a budget and doesn’t want to sacrafice quality.

 • When combined with Progressive Foam drop in insulation.
 Market Square has solid performance in any weather.

 • LP Smart-Side.
 This is an engineered wood siding with a 50 year warranty.
+Although less to install, this siding does need to be painted after installation and every 5-7 years to maintain warranty coverage.
+Resulting in higher long term maintenance costs.

-• Fix or replace all rotted wood
+• Fix or replace all rotted wood.

 • Install proper flashing and maintain proper clearances.
 Refer to the siding manufacturer’s specifications.